skip to Main Content

 Accuracy of calculations

 Most LCA’s calculate transport solely based on the weight of the goods.
 This is a source of inaccuracy for many assembled products as their densities usually are so low that weight is not the limiting factor for filling a truck.
-In these cases, our tool automatically calculates a volume based transport calculation.
+In these cases, our tool automatically calculates a volume based transport measurement.

 Details about footprint assessment and LCA

-For the interested reader who wants to know more about how to calculate climate footprint we can recommend the book LCA – A practical guide for students, designers and business managers by Joost G. Vogtländer.
+For the interested reader who wants to know more about how to calculate climate footprint, we can recommend the book LCA – A practical guide for students, designers and business managers by Joost G. Vogtländer.